10 Tips to Get Your Child to Wear a Bike Helmet

-Ten tips to get your son or daughter to wear a bicycle helmet.
-It's tough to get kids to wear their helmets and tougher still to get them to wear their helmets ALL the time.
-Here are ten easy tips to make it happen.
+Read on for 10 tips to get your son or daughter to wear a bicycle helmet.
+It’s tough to get kids to wear their helmets and tougher still to get them to wear their helmets ALL the time.
+Here are 10 easy tips to make it happen.

 Helmet use can reduce the risk of head injury by 85% and severe brain injury by 88%.
-Despite the effectiveness of helmets, only 15% - 25% of child bicyclists use helmets.
+Despite the effectiveness of helmets, however, only 15-25% of child bicyclists use helmets.

-As parents, it is incumbent upon all of us to make sure our children wear helmets every time they ride their bikes.
-Here are ten tips you can use to your child to wear a helmet EVERY TIME they ride their bike:
+As parents, it is incumbent upon all of us to make sure that our children wear helmets every time they ride their bikes.
+Here 10 ten tips you can use to get your child to wear a helmet EVERY TIME they ride their bike:

 - Start them wearing a helmet as soon as possible, even if they’re only on a tricycle.